brndnmtthws/rust-react-typescript-demo/README.md

 # rust-react-typescript-demo

-Demo repo for my Rust, React, and Typescript project
+This repository contains demo code for my programming 101 with Rust, React, and TypeScript.